 Wrestling the Angel

-From March 23, 2018 through September 9, 2018, the Bechtler Museum of Modern Art in Charlotte, North Carolina, will present Wrestling the Angel, an exhibition that examines how religion and sacred art appears in work made by seemingly secular, avant-garde artists.
+From March 23, 2018 through September 9, 2018, the Bechtler Museum of Modern Art in Charlotte, North Carolina, will present Wrestling the Angel, an exhibition that examines how religion and sacred art appear in work made by seemingly secular, avant-garde artists.
 The examples on view critically investigate the role of religion and spirituality as both a social component and as a visual language often implicitly present in daily life, even if the image is not explicitly referencing the original religious source.

 Religious practices and spiritual contemplation have been integral to object-making throughout recorded history.
 Many disciplines study the practice, but most stop abruptly with the modern era.
 Yet numerous artists over the last two centuries have acknowledged that a religious upbringing, spiritual practice, or sacred art impact their work, whether overtly or obliquely.
 This effect can be seen in diverse ways—aesthetically, thematically, and formally.